 The best solution is to avoid getting wind noise into your recordings in the first place.
 To achieve this you can:

 1. Use appropriate wind protection.
 Foam windshields are not much good for outdoors unless there’s very little wind around.
-You need the furry things – you’ll have seen them on TV, shoved in front of the speaking face of a politician, or being knocked over by footballs when a goal is scored.
-Wimbledon even has special green coloured ones, presumably to blend in more with the grass or something.
+You need the furry things – you might have seen them on TV, thrust in front of a politician or being knocked over by footballs when a goal is scored.
+Wimbledon even has special green coloured ones to blend in with the grass.

-2. If you’re on a tight budget consider Rode’s offerings (e.g. the ‘blimp’, ‘dead cat’ and ‘dead kitten’ models (wind protection seems to bring out the manufacturers’ oddball humour), or try to borrow a wind protection kit from somewhere, or hire stuff – look for places that loan out broadcast sound gear, such as The Warehouse in Edinburgh and Glasgow .
+2. If you’re on a tight budget consider Rode’s offerings (e.g. the ‘blimp’, ‘dead cat’ and ‘dead kitten’ models offer varying levels of protection but at lower prices than the Rycote equivalents), or try to borrow a wind protection kit from somewhere, or hire stuff – look for places that loan out broadcast sound gear, such as The Warehouse in Edinburgh and Glasgow .

 Alternatively there is the DIY approach.
 I’ve not had much success with that myself.
 There are online tutorials about how to build your own windshield, so I once spent an entire weekend sourcing fake fur and disassembling several sieves, whose mesh I then heat-glued together with a reshaped wire coathanger to make a zeppelin style basket.
 The mic was held in place by elastic bands.
 The only fur I could find was luminous pink, so it looked like a tiny Elton John costume.
 Sadly it wasn’t very effective.
 Soon afterwards I managed to find funds to buy the real deal from Rycote.
 The sieve/fur/coathanger/Elton John job got binned swiftly.
 Never looked back.

 3. Buy a high wind cover for your Rycote.
 This is a fleece layer that sits between the basket and the fur, and it adds a few dB of wind noise reduction.
 See here for one example.
 It’s not too expensive, and I think it does work, enough to be worth using.
-Together with the fur it does reduce the high frequencies a bit, but a modest shelving boost in post (e.g. in your audio editing software), say 3dB from around 8kHz, will help with that.
+Together with the fur it reduces the high frequencies a bit, but a modest shelving boost in post (e.g. in your audio editing software), say 3dB from around 8kHz, will help with that.